connect@weareguru.com

 • Only 10% cite "lack of information"

-People aren't walking past local shops because they don't value them enough.
-They're not choosing Walmart over Main Street out of social pressure.
+People aren't walking past local shops or choosing national brands because they don't value local enough.
+They're not making these choices out of social pressure.
 They're not confused about whether local matters.

 The Brand That's Quietly Winning